Learning Mixed-Integer Convex Optimization Strategies for Robot Planning and Control: Introduction

-In this work, we leverage problem-specific information and structure to solve MICPs in robotics to improve the performance and reliability of the MLOPT predictors.
+Here, we demonstrate the efficacy of \coco{}, which leverages problem-specific information and structure to solve MICPs arising in robotics with improved performance and reliability compared to \mlopt{}.
 Our detailed contributions are as follows.
-First, we propose a methodology to identify and remove redundant strategies corresponding to the same globally optimal continuous solution.
+First, we propose a methodology to identify unique logical strategies which encompass a set of redundant integer solutions corresponding to the same globally optimal continuous solution.
 This happens often in robotic settings, for example, when we obtain multiple integer assignments for the same obstacle avoidance path or multi-contact trajectory.
-Second, we introduce the notion of task-specific {\em strategies} that allows us to exploit the separable structure of robotics problems, thereby greatly improving scalability.
+Second, we introduce the notion of {\em task-specific} strategies that allows us to exploit the separable structure of robotics problems, thereby greatly improving scalability.
 Examples of structured problems include path planning where we can decouple combinatorial decisions obstacle-wise.
 For these settings, we learn a predictor for a single combinatorial decision, \eg, on which side of the obstacle the robot should pass.
 Online, we can apply the same predictor for every combinatorial decision we have to make.
 This idea greatly simplifies the number of unique strategies encountered by focusing on every independent decision.
-Finally, numerical experiments on a cart-pole system with walls, a free-flying space robot and task-oriented grasps show that our method achieves strategy prediction accuracy above $95\%$ with less than $10\%$ suboptimality when the prediction is not correct.
+Finally, numerical experiments on a cart-pole system with walls, a free-flying space robot, and task-oriented grasps show that our method achieves strategy prediction accuracy which is at least $90\%$ feasible with more than $90\%$ of solutions being globally optimal.
 In addition, we obtain computational speedups from 1 to 2 orders of magnitude compared to MICP solvers Gurobi~\cite{ios_gurobi2016} and Mosek~\cite{MosekAPS2010}.
 Therefore, the proposed algorithm is suitable to compute MICP solutions in real-time reliably and at very high-speed.